joshuareagan/catalog/README.md

 1. oauth2client
 1. httplib2
 1. Requests
+1. psycopg2

-Make sure these are installed before running the program.
+Naturally all of these must be installed before running the app.

 Because `cities.py` uses Google for third party authentication, one also needs a `client_secrets.json` file from Google in order to use their Oauth2 API.
 You